IIH UK Medical Advisors and Trustees About IIH UK

 As our Patron, Professor John Pickard said during the IIH UK research conference in Birmingham on 6th Febraury 2013: 'The time for IIH has come'!

-Natalie Garrett is Trustee and Secretary for IIH UK and daughter of David Dennis – IIH UK Chair.
+Natalie Garrett is a Trustee and Information Officer for IIH UK and daughter of David Dennis – IIH UK Chair.
 Natalie worked for many years as a medical secretary in the private health industry.
 Her daughter Lana-Mae, 10 years was diagnosed with IIH at the age of 5 ½ .
 Natalie joined the IIH Support Forum after being told by her daughters diagnosing hospital that they knew very little about the condition.
-She worked with IIH UK as well as the IIH Support Forum as Fundraising Officer and became Secretary for IIH UK in May 2011.
+She worked with IIH UK as well as the IIH Support Forum as Fundraising Officer and was the Secretary from May 2011 to October 2013.

-Michelle Williamson is Treasurer and Trustee.
+Michelle Williamson is a Trustee and Communication Officer for IIH UK.
 Michelle worked for many years as a secretary.
 She then became a self-employed Ofsted registered child minder and worked with Social Services giving respite care for children with special needs.
 Michelle’s daughter Katie was diagnosed with IIH at the age 13 in 2007.
-Michelle has worked with the IIH Support Forum and IIH UK since then.
+Michelle has worked with the IIH Support Forum and IIH UK since then, primarily in the role of Treasurer.
 Her daughter Katie is an IIH UK Youth representative.

-Sandra Doughty is a Trustee and Fundraising Officer.
+Sandra Doughty is a Trustee and Secretary for IIH UK.
 Sandra works part-time as a Civil Servant in the Ministry of Defence.
-Sandra was diagnosed with IIH in 2011 after a period of sight problems but had been experiencing severe headaches since 2008.
-Sandra acts as a Moderator on the IIH Support Forum and has been undertaking the Fundraising Officer role since attending the 2012 IIH UK AGM.
+Sandra was diagnosed with IIH in 2011 after a period of sight problems, but had been experiencing severe headaches since 2008.
+Sandra took on the role of Secretary in October 2013 and in addition, acts as a Moderator on the IIH Support Forum.
+Sandra previously undertook the Fundraising Officer role after she attended the 2012 IIH UK AGM.

 Also working with IIH UK - NASA Liaison Information